AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/Hardware.md

 This does not disable HDR completely, only automatic switching.

-⚠️ There are major GPU issues in Sonoma — many third-party apps, mostly those using some advanced rendering engines, are unusable due to glitches.
-Examples: Alacritty terminal (messed up fonts), Firefox (completely messed up UI), SublimeText (completely messed up).
-As of yet, solution is unknown.
-Stay on Ventura.

 For a little extra fluff you can grab stock Lenovo color profiles (so it won't show Unknown Display).

 - Go to Lenovo support, grab "Monitor INF driver", unpack it (in Windows), you'll get a bunch of .icm files.
-- Check Hardware IDs in device manager, it'll be something like LEN4168 (depending on panel type).
+- Check Hardware IDs in WIndows device manager, it'll be something like LEN4168 (depending on panel type).
 - Find .icm files with those numbers, e.g. TPLCD_4168_SDR.icm, etc.
 - In macOS copy them to /Library/ColorSync/Profiles/Displays.
 You can also open them with ColorSync and edit description.